 The fourth step is to set up a VPN (Virtual Private Network) for your smart phone.
-A good VPN hides your identity while you are online and allows you to roam the web without being tracked.
-Although there are free VPNs, it is best to spend the few dollars extra a month to obtain the most secure VPN for your phones and your other Internet devices.
+A good VPN hides your identity while online and allows you to roam the web without being tracked.
+Although there are good free VPNs, it is best to spend the few dollars extra a month to obtain the most secure VPN for your phones and other Internet devices.
 For more information, see the VPN article on this website.

 Below we will describe the more advanced encryption that is available.

 There are several encrypted messaging systems that can ensure end-to-end encryption over your smart phone and other messaging devices.

 Signal provides encryption for Apple and Android phones, and for desktop software that runs on Windows, macOS, and Linux.
 It can be used in both voice and video calls, in messaging, and to transfer files.
 It uses an open source protocol that is widely viewed as the best end-to-end encryption system in general use.

 Signal is free to use in both Apple (iOS) and Android phones, as well as in desktop and other computer applications.
 Signal deliberately prevents any cloud backup of its data when that cloud backup is not encrypted.
 All in all, Signal is the best overall method for encrypting your smart phone and other messaging apps.